 Usually, there are no symptoms related to having a lung nodule.
 Most patients find out that they have a lung nodule during a routine CT scan or X-ray for another respiratory illness.

 For most patients, the lung module tends to be noncancerous.
 In these cases, the appearance of a nodule is usually attributed to inflammation or scar tissue due to an infection in the body.
 A patient will could also have a lung nodule due to a pulmonary hamartoma.
 A pulmonary hamartoma is a benign enlargement of the connective tissue in the lung.
 Most lung nodules are noncancerous but there is still a risk for some patients.
-Further evaluation of any lung nodule can easily be performed by the physicians at Southern California Pulmonologists and Intensivists.
+Further evaluation of any lung nodule can easily be performed by the physicians at SoCal Pulmonologists and Intensivists Network of Sound Critical.

 There are several factors on if a lung nodule would require treatment or further evaluation.
 If a patient is a smoker, elderly or they have a history of lung cancer in their family than they could be more at risk for a cancerous nodule.
 Previous medical history is always helpful in determining whether a patient is at risk of a nodule being malignant.
 CT scans and X-rays records prior to the evaluation will help the physician determine if the nodule has grown.
 More tests and evaluations would be recommended to a patient if there were any concerns from the physician.